shreyas-shankar/shreyas-shankar.github.io/content/articles/17-mile-drive-reviewed.md

 createdAt: "2021-07-07T18:19:46.481389"
 path: "/blog/17-mile-drive-reviewed"
 ---
 I took a week off between jobs.
 I spent three days in Monterey during that time and loved every minute of it.
 It was time spent with myself and I barely spoke to another soul during my time there.
-I barely stexted anyone and spent the entire time on the beach.
+I barely texted anyone either and mostly spent the entire vacation on the beach.
 I came home with a wide smile on my face and wide sunburns on my arms.
 Monterey was a blast.

 After spending two whole days on the beach in Monterey I couldn't bring myself to do a third day there.
 I decided to spend the third day in Carmel and then head home.
 I checked out of my hotel and started driving to Carmel.
 I knew that Pebble Beach was near Carmel but didn't know that Pebble Beach was actually a small golf town and not just a beach.
 So I routed to Pebble Beach and that, unfortunately, took me to 17 Mile Drive.